Now look, I really don't intend to sound no at all or even though I do.

 Here is John Kerry.

-This now remember Obama is sending Kerry to Iraq in addition to the 300 military advisors.
+Now, remember, Obama is sending Kerry to Iraq in addition to the 300 military advisors, even though there is not a military solution.

-And he actually did, by the way, Obama used his the voice that he uses when he's just so tired of the burdens of this office.
+And he actually did, by the way, Obama used the voice that he uses when he's just so tired of the burdens of this office.

-This is so beneath.
+This is so beneath me.

 He said that he's not going to support one Muslim sect over another, meaning he's not going to choose sides between the Sunnis and the Shiites.